 - coronary heart disease,

-Moreover, a whole bunch of broccoli has about 15.8 grams of fiber.
-That’s 56% DV (Daily Value).
+Moreover, a bunch of broccoli has about 15.8 g of fiber, which is 56% of the DV.

-A cup of chopped broccoli has 2.4 grams of dietary fiber.
+A cup of chopped broccoli has 2.4 g of fiber.

 Health benefits of broccoli